-10 Sep 21 days South Africa Explorer Tour
+10 Sep 21 day South Africa Tour – from Johannesburg to Cape Town

 Explore South Africa over a 21 day tour, visit the beautiful Cape Town beaches and tour the Kruger National Park.
 Take in the nightlife in Durban then cruise down the coast visiting the best small beach towns South Africa has on offer.